Ireland to hold first post-Brexit elections

 Fine Gail was ready to make a treaty with England that allowed for the border and gave Ireland status of a dominion rather than a full republic, and Fianna Fail came out of the opposition to that.

-Both developed into centrist parties and have ruled Ireland in different coalitions over the past 30 years, dividing the power among them, for now.
+Both developed into centrist parties and have ruled Ireland in different coalitions over the past 30 years, dividing the power between them, for now.

 Important factor

-Meanwhile, the Brexit situation gave Ireland the idea that its position with the EU was strengthened.
+Meanwhile, the Brexit situation gave Ireland the idea that its position within the EU was strengthened.
 But is this justified?

 “There is the sense that Ireland pushes above its weight, that Ireland is more powerful than you would expect from a country with four and a half million people, precisely because it finds itself at the front line of this conflict with the UK,” making Ireland a microcosm for all of the EU’s difficulties with London, Browne says.

 The situation adds to the sense that “the European question surrounding Brexit became really an Irish question.
-And it continues to be an Irish question this year,” as discussions on the details of the UK’s “Withdrawal Agreement” did not yet start.
+And it continues to be an Irish question this year,” as discussions on the details of the UK’s “Withdrawal Agreement” get underway.

 But people worry that Europe will run out of patience with Ireland, “that we won’t have the same kind of influence in this upcoming year of negotiations towards new arrangements with the UK than we’ve had over the last two years, where it seemed that Europe was standing firm with Ireland,” he says.